django-commons/django-tasks-scheduler/docs/index.md

     box Worker
         participant scheduler as Scheduler Process
     end
+    box DB
+        participant db as Database

+    end
     box Redis queue
         participant queue as Queue
-        participant schedule as Queue scheduled jobs
+        participant schedule as Queue scheduled tasks
     end
     loop Scheduler process - loop forever
+        note over scheduler,schedule: Database interaction
+        scheduler ->> db: Check for enabled tasks that should be scheduled critical There are tasks to be scheduled scheduler ->> schedule: Create a job for task that should be scheduled end
+        note over scheduler,schedule: Redis queues interaction
-        scheduler ->> schedule: check whether there are jobs that should be scheduled for execution critical there are jobs that are scheduled to be executed scheduler ->> schedule: remove jobs to be scheduled scheduler ->> queue: enqueue jobs to be executed
+        scheduler ->> schedule: check whether there are scheduled tasks that should be executed critical there are jobs that are scheduled to be executed scheduler ->> schedule: remove jobs to be scheduled scheduler ->> queue: enqueue jobs to be executed